camjw/Bank-Tech-Test/README.md

 ```
 date || amount_to_two_decimal_places || || balance
 ```
-depending on whether the transaction is a withdrawal or a deposit respectively.
+depending on whether the transaction is a withdraw or a deposit respectively.
 ### Error handling

 A large part of this project, for me, was error handling and input sanitation.
 The user has to enter dates in the format `dd/mm/yyyy` to the transaction method.
 This is handled in the `InterfaceErrorHelper` module by the following methods: